Back

 I’m eager to learn new things, and curiosity drives everything I do.

 The journey can be as fascinating as the destination.
 At times one could feel in a perennial loop of mediocrity, always starting afresh with something they’re uncomfortable with.
 But learning, maybe going through a few failures and then succeeding again, is part of the growth that always makes you better and stronger.
-You learn different ways to find solutions and can discern better the one that solves your problems best.
+You learn different ways to find solutions and can better discern the one that solves your problems best.

 Being hired to work on a similar project to one in my portfolio would not allow me to learn anything new and then grow.